-The Grand Slam Tournamens, also called majors, are the 4 most prestigious tennis tournaments in the world.
+The Grand Slam tournaments, also called majors, are the 4 most prestigious tennis tournaments in the world.
 They offer the most ranking points, public media attention, and of course the biggest prize pools.

 To be one of the 128 players to qualify for a grand slam tournament, a player can go with one of these three options; Being ranked inside the 104 best players in the world in the ATP ranking, by qualifiers or getting a tournament wildcard.

-Protected Rankings: If a player is injured for greater than six months, which means there are sometimes players technically outside the current top 104 who might still get in directly because of their protected ranking, thus bumping a player just inside the top 104 out of qualifying range.
-In most cases, there are more absentees and injuries than there are protected players returning, but it is possible under this system to be in the top 104 and still not get in directly.
+Protected Rankings: If a player is injured for greater than six months, which means there are sometimes players technically outside the current top 104 who might still get qualified directly because of their protected ranking, thus bumping a player just inside the top 104 out of qualifying range.
+In most cases, there are more absentees and injuries than there are protected players returning, but it is possible under this system to be in the top 104 and still not get directly qualified.

 By the 128 slots in a grand slam tournament, 16 players got to the tournament through the qualifiers.
 All 4 of the grand slam tournaments have a qualifying tournament that takes place a week prior to the main event.
 The qualifiers are a three-stage tournament, where the players need to win 3 matches in a row to qualify for the main event.

 How To Qualify For The Qualifiers: In order to participate in the qualifiers for a grand slam, a player needs to be ranked between 105-232th in the world.
 This means that there are 128 players qualifying for the grand slams.
 After the qualifier tournament, there should be 16 players left, that have won all 3 matches, these players get rewarded with a ticket to the main draw at the grand slam tournament, which usually starts the next day.